Army of Women FAQ

 What Does Participation Involve?
 If you join the Shift Work and Breast Cancer Risk Study you will be contacted by phone to answer questions about your health and work history.
 If you are eligible for the study and decide to participate, you will receive an email with a link to the online informed consent document.
 If you submit the signed consent document, you will be asked to complete a questionnaire about your work history, your shift work, your sleep patterns, factors that contribute to stress in your life, your job satisfaction, family medical history, and additional background information.
 You will receive and return the questionnaire in the mail (at no cost to you).
 After reviewing the completed questionnaires, the research team will choose the women who they will ask to provide breast tissue samples.

 To collect the tissue samples, the researcher and the Army of Women are collaborating with the Susan G. Komen for the Cure Tissue Bank at the Indiana University Simon Cancer Center in Indianapolis.
-If you are chosen to participate and you choose to provide a breast tissue sample, you will be asked to attend a tissue collection event at the Komen Tissue Bank in Indianapolis, Indiana, on Saturday, September 21, 2013.
+If you are chosen to participate and you choose to provide a breast tissue sample, you will be asked to attend a tissue collection event at the Memorial Care Medical Group in Fountain Valley, CA, on Saturday, November 2, 2013.
 In addition to donating tissue for this study, you will also be asked to donate tissue and a blood sample to be included in the Komen Tissue Bank for future studies not related to this specific study.